Ericsig/OpenAQ_data_extraction/README.md

 The data for each location is updated every day.

-The parameters that define air quality are: um005_particles/cm³, um100_particles/cm³, temperature_c, pm1_µg/m³, pressure_mb, um003_particles/cm³_avg, pm25_µg/m³, humidity_%_avg, um025_particles/cm³, pm10_µg/m³, pm10_µg/m³, um050_particles/cm³, temperature_f, um010_particles/cm³, no2_ppm, co_ppm, o3_ppm, so2_ppm, o3_µg/m³, voc_iaq, co_µg/m³, nox_µg/m³, no_µg/m³, so2_µg/m³, no2_µg/m³.
+The parameters that define air quality are: pm1_µg/m³, pm25_µg/m³, pm10_µg/m³, pm10_µg/m³, no2_ppm, co_ppm, o3_ppm, so2_ppm, o3_µg/m³, co_µg/m³, nox_µg/m³, no_µg/m³, so2_µg/m³, no2_µg/m³.

-The API provides information about the average and the last value measured of each parameter.
-In the next iterations, the idea is to extract each of those parameters and write them in the final table inside Redshift

-For the time being, this code generates a json with the following data: 'id', 'city', 'name', 'entity', 'country', 'sources', 'isMobile', 'isAnalysis', 'parameters', 'sensorType', 'lastUpdated', 'firstUpdated', 'measurements', 'bounds', 'manufacturers', 'coordinates.latitude', 'coordinates.longitude'.
+This code generates a DataFrame with the following data: 'id', 'city', 'name', 'entity', 'country', 'sources', 'isMobile', 'isAnalysis', 'parameters', 'sensorType', 'lastUpdated', 'firstUpdated', 'measurements', 'bounds', 'manufacturers', 'coordinates.latitude', 'coordinates.longitude'.
+The data is uploaded to Redshift

 The code runs in a Airflow DAG, and Airflow runs inside a Docker container.